OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 - javascript
 ---

-# Compliance Checker with Azure AI Search sample
+# Meeting Helper with Azure Open IA

 ## Interaction with app